 buy now Payment in £ (GBP)

 accepted on click-thru.

 *Orders outside the US and UK should be made through Amazon or your local bookstore.
 Postage is prohibitive otherwise.

 Shaggy Coo Hoots-tm - #1 in the series

 Satiric Slices from Scotland

-Leading sacred cows to the slaughter, peeling the pun for its extra daughter, crafting sinistergrams and slyfun, bringing his best to the stage light, Bob Macaulay reveals his skill in distilling Scottish humours, in whimsical surgical tellings for the reader's drop-in pleasure.
+Leading sacred cows to the slaughter, peeling the pun for its extra daughter, crafting sinistergrams and slyfun, Bob Macaulay reveals his skill in distilling Scottish humours, in whimsical surgical tellings for the reader's drop-in pleasure.